affinda/affinda-python/docs/sync_operations.md

 **Returns**:

-`~affinda.models.JobDescriptionSearch or ~affinda.models.RequestError`: JobDescriptionSearch or RequestError, or the result of cls(response)
+`~affinda.models.JobDescriptionSearch`: JobDescriptionSearch, or the result of cls(response)

 <a id="operations._affinda_api_operations.AffindaAPIOperationsMixin.get_job_description_search_detail"></a>